She Births® Doula Service

 Women supporting women during birth is the most ancient mode of care and has existed since the beginning of time.
-Today the Cochrane Review (see below FAQ) explains how doulas can be the best tool in the birthing room to improve outcomes and increase maternal satisfaction through their continuity of care.
+Today the Cochrane Review (see below FAQ) explains how doulas can be the best tool in the birthing room to provide support during labour and birth and improve outcomes and increase maternal satisfaction through their continuity of care.

 Over my years of working with families within the systems of birth I find the protocols and fear based culture we live in has only intensified and made it even harder for families to achieve a more natural and positive birth experience.